ekansh-gupta-tiet/thapar-journey/README.md

 **Python — CS50P:**
 - Week 2 (Loops): All problem sets complete ✅

 **What I learned this week:** Designing for 3D printing in Fusion 360 forces you to think about the physical object before you model it — wall thickness, overhangs, and tolerances are constraints that don't exist in pure CAD work.

 **Week 4 focus:**
 - German: Episodes 22–28
-- Fusion 360: Days 9–11 (Phone Stand, Intro to Surfaces)
+- Fusion 360: Days 9–11 (Transitioning shapes, Phone Stand, Intro to Surfaces)
 - CS50P: Week 3 (Exceptions)
 - Microsoft AI Skills Fest: Jun 8–12

+---

 ## Repository structure
 ```
 thapar-journey/
 ├── CAD/                    # Fusion 360 .f3d files + screenshots